-To apply for the 22-23 academic year (Fall 2022, Spring and Summer 2023), an electronic application is available on the Kansas Board of Regents webpage.
+To apply for the 22-23 and 23-24 academic year, an electronic application is available on the Kansas Board of Regents webpage.
 Also located on there is the Kansas Promise Scholarship Act Information document.
 This document lists the eligibility criteria of the Kansas Promise Scholarship along with the terms and conditions of the service component.

 Eligible Barton Programs

 The following programs are currently eligible for the Kansas Promise Act Scholarship:

 Certified Medication Aide